 6. Why the Glass Sculptor Wears an Eye Patch

-In case you’re wondering why Dale Chihuly wears an eye patch, it’s due to a car accident in London back in 1976.
+If you’re wondering why Dale Chihuly wears an eye patch, it’s due to a car accident in London in 1976.
 The impact sent him through the car’s windshield.
-Chihuly received more than 250 stitches in his face and lost the sight in his left eye.
+Chihuly received more than 250 stitches in his face and lost sight in his left eye.

-For the past four decades, Chihuly has served as “more choreographer than dancer, more supervisor than participant, more director than actor” when it comes to creating his iconic works of glass sculpture art.
+For the past four decades, Chihuly has served as “more choreographer than dancer, more supervisor than participant, more director than actor” when creating his iconic works of glass sculpture art.

 7. He’s an Artist, Not a Fighter